GDOR-11/GDOR-11/README.md

-- 👋 Hi, I’m @GDOR-11
-- 👀 I’m interested in programming, math and physics
-- 🌱 I’m currently making some projects either for fun or personal usage
+I'm @GDOR-11, an 18 year old engineering student at ITA.
+My main interests are programming, math and physics, so a big portion of my personal projects are a mix of those, and my current objective is to learn to work on bigger and more well-structured projects.

-- 📫 How to reach me: send me an e-mail at gabrieldelai11ramalho@gmail.com
+You can contact me at gabrieldelai11ramalho@gmail.com